-A large collection of statistics from the estimates of parameters A, α , and ω have been calculated from values across channels and components for each epoch to create features.
+A large collection of statistics from the estimates of parameters $A, \alpha$ , and $\omega$ have been calculated from values across channels and components for each epoch to create features.
 These include medians, percentiles, variability measures, and others.
-The FMM features that have proved

-(a) EEG data
+The FMM features that have proved to be of relevance in classification models are listed in Table 1.
+Furthermore, we have also considered ESB (Entropy, Spectral, and Background) indices, see Table 1.
+For a given patient and time block, mean and standard deviation values, across epochs, of selected features have been calculated and have been included in classification models.
+We have considered logistic regression, gradient boosting, or random forest as classification models.